bitcoinops/bitcoinops.github.io/_topics/en/hwi.md

   - title: Partially-Signed Bitcoin Transactions (PSBTs)
     link: topic psbt
 ---
-Designed primary by Bitcoin Core developers to allow that software to use hardware wallets as external signers, HWI is now being used by other wallets as well.
+Designed primarily by Bitcoin Core developers to allow that software to use hardware wallets as external signers, HWI is now being used by other wallets as well.